vigo/dotfiles-light/README.md

 #### `${PROMPT_DATABASE_STATUS}`

-OSX only, supported databases are:
+macOS only, supported databases are:

 - MySQL
 - PostgreSQL